-44. STUDY OF THE FEASIBILITY OF X-RAY LASING ACTION IN A CONFINED PLASMA COLUMN BY USING A POWERFUL PICOSECOND LASER
+34. STUDY OF THE FEASIBI ITY OF X-RAY LASING

+ACTION INA CONFINED PLASMA COLUMN BY

+USING A POWE RFUL PIC DSECOND LASER

-Szymon Suckewer Plasma Physics Laboratory \$600,000
+Szymon Suckewer Plasma Physics Laboratory

 PRINCETON UNIVERSITY P.O.
-Box 451 Princeton, New Jersey 08544

-Date Started: January 1, 1985 Anticipated Duration: 3 years
+Box 451 Princeton, New Jersey 08544 Date Started: January 1, 1985

-The main goal of this program is the experimental investigation of methods based on a powerful picosecond laser (PP-laser) of obtaining high gain and lasing action, initially in the spectral region 100-200 Å, as well as to study possibilities of creating high gain at shorter wavelengths in the region 60-70 Å. Theoretical modeling of obtained results should make it possible to predict conditions for lasing action at 10-20 \AA using the same experimental method.
+The main goal of this program is the experimental investigation of methods based on a powerful picosecond laser (PP-laser) of obtaining high gain and lasing action, initially in the spectral region 100-200 Å, as well as to study possibilities of creating high gain at shorter wavelengths in the region 60-70 Å. Theoretical modeling of obtained results should make it possible to predict conditions for lasing action at 10-20 Å using the same experimental method.
 The basic idea is to provide interaction of a PP-laser with a confined plasma column by resonance multiphoton excitation of ions in order to obtain, in a short time, a large population inversion in multi-electron high-Z ions as well as in H- and Li-like ions of low-Z elements (low-Z elements are considered here for picosecond laser powers significantly exceeding 10^{15} W/cm2).
-The interaction of the PP-laser with a plasma column, which is created by a CO2 laser, distinguishes this project from studies of the interaction of a PP-laser with cold gas or solid targets.
-Ions of the proper stage of ionization will be created independently in the plasma, and the role of the PP-laser will be reduced to providing a high population inversion.
+The interaction of the PP-laser with a plasma column, which is created by a CO_2 laser, distinguishes this project from studies of the interaction of a PP-laser with cold gas or solid targets.
+Ions at the proper state of ionization will be created independently in the plasma, and the role of the PP-laser will be reduced to providing a high population inversion.
 Such a plasma column has favorable conditions for population inversion and gain even without a picosecond laser pulse due to fast radiation.
-The experimental program has three stages: (i) the design and construction of the PP-laser based on KrF excimer laser, (ii) study of the process of the interaction of the PP-laser with ions in a recombining plasma column by photo-ionization and multiphoton ionization. and (iii) creation of strong population inversion (high gain) in multi-electron ions by multiphoton excitation.
+The experimental program has three stages: (i) the design and construction of the PP-laser based on KrF excimer laser, (ii) study of the process of the interaction of the PP-laser with ions in a recombining plasma column by photo-ionization and multiphoton ionization, and (iii) creation of strong population inversion (high gain) in multi-electron ions by multiphoton excitation.

-45. SOFT X-RAY LASER MICROSCOPE PRINCETON X-RAY LASER P.O.
-Box 3526 Princeton, New Jersey 08540 Szymon Suckewer Date Started: September 1, 1986 \$179,000 Anticipated Duration: 1 year
+35. SOFT X-RAY LASER MICROSCOPE PRINCETUN X-RAY LASER P.O.
+Box 3526 Princeton, New Jersey 08540 Szymon Suckewer Date Started: September 1, 1986 \$288,000 Anticipated Duration: 38 months

-It is planned to design and construct a Soft X-ray Laser Microscope which will be incorporated into the Soft X-ray Laser Experiment presently operating at a wavelength of 182 Å at the Princeton University.
-This design will also have a provision to adapt the microscope to a new system involving of a Soft X-ray Laser significantly below 100 Å, with very short pulses (1 -10 ps), currently under study at Princeton University.
-Therefore, the uniqueness of the Soft X-ray Microscope design will be in the application of coherent radiation from a soft x-ray laser.
+It is planned to design and construct a Soft X-ray Laser Microscope which will be incorporated into the Soft X-ray Laser Experiment presently operating at a wavelength of 182 A at the Princeton University.
+This design will also have a provision to adapt the microscope to a new system involving a Soft X-ray Laser significantly below 100 A, with very short pulses (1 - 10 ps), currently under study at Princeton University.
+Therefore, the uniqueness of the Soft X-ray laser. ray Microscope design will be in the application of coherent radiation from a soft x-ray laser.